sophie-lund/forge/docs/docs/tutorial/debug-formatting.md

 Wanting to print out a syntax tree for debugging is a very common use case.
 Forge provides a built-in way to do this.
 We've already seen in [Defining a syntax tree](./defining-a-syntax-tree.md) how to implement the [`onFormatDebug`](./defining-a-syntax-tree.md#onformatdebug-printing-field-values) method on all of our node types.

-In order to actually print it out to the console, you need to use the `syntaxtree::DebugFormatter` class - but it's an abstract base class.
+In order to actually print it out to the console, you need to use the `DebugFormatter` class - but it's an abstract base class.
 You need to implement it for your specific syntax tree:

 ```cpp
 #include <forge/syntaxtree/Node.hpp>